Ovarian Cancer: Surgery

 with your healthcare provider or nurse about getting more dietary fiber or using a You may feel tired or weak for a while.
 This is normal.
 The amount of time it takes to recover from to recover from surgery is different for each person.

 Recovering at home

 When you get home, you may get back to light activity.
-But you should avoid strenuous activity for at least six weeks.
+But don't do any strenuous activity for at least 6 weeks.
 Your healthcare team will tell you what kinds of activities are safe for you while you recover.
-They will also talk to you about problems you should watch for and report to them.
-They’ll also let you know how to take care Your healthcare team will tell you when to see your surgeon again for a checkup and maybe to have stitches (sutures) or staples removed.
+They will also talk with you about problems you should watch for and report to them.
+They’ll also let you know how to take care of Your healthcare team will tell you when to see your surgeon again for a checkup and maybe to have stitches (sutures) or staples removed.

 You may need chemotherapy after surgery.
 Your healthcare provider will talk with you